Sign up for weekly AppOps insights.

 Data Governance for SOX-Compliant ALM in Salesforce

 The intersection of data governance and SOX compliance in the Salesforce ALM process isn’t merely a procedural stipulation that keeps you on the right side of the law.
 It’s a reflection of your dedication to integrity, accountability, and transparency.
-Strong data governance helps preserve the accuracy, consistency, and security of financially significant data.
+Strong data governance helps preserve the accuracy, consistency, and security of financially significant information.
 And because investors and customers recognize this dedication, it helps amplify investor trust, bolster your company’s reputation, and enhance customer confidence.

 FAQs